shurillu/CTBot/README.md

 + [ ] Add ESP32 support & testing

 ### Changelog
-+ 1.3.2 Bug fixing and new functionalities
++ 1.3.2 Bug fixing and new functionalities:
   + URL encoding: now it is possible to send all kind of characters
   + Added group infos (ID and Group title) in the TBMessage structure
 + 1.3.1 Fixed an issue that doesn't support negative and 64 bit values for chatID/groupID: now it use int64 numbers.
 This issue involved the CTBot::sendMessage() method.